dudung/to/content/posts/stress-strain-analysis-for-ml.md

 ## graph
-A typical stress-strain curve is as follow.
+A typical stress-strain curve is as follow, where it is drawn in arbitrary unit on both axes.

 {{< blank/scatter 80 320 >}}
 B_XLABEL Strain